For business leaders

 Canonical tags pointing to noindexed pages

 This creates conflicting signals.
 Google doesn't know if you want the page indexed or not.
-If the canonical target is noindexed, the whole cluster may drop from the index.
+If the canonical target is noindexed, the affected pages may be handled unpredictably they could be dropped from the index, ignored, or consolidated in unexpected ways.

 Inconsistent URL parameter handling